 Submission of batch safety test data from target or laboratory animals is a requirement for batch release of veterinary vaccines in most regions participating in the VICH1.
 The VICH Steering Committee has decided to aim at harmonization of the batch safety tests across the regions in order to minimize the need to perform separate studies for regulatory authorities of different countries.
-However, due to the great divergence in requirements between the regions it was concluded to adopt a phased approach with the first step to harmonize the criteria on data requirements for waiving of the target animal batch safety test (TABST) for inactivated vaccines in regions where it is required.
-In a second step, a comparable guideline has been developed for live vaccines (VICH GL55).
-Moreover, VICH is also working on a guideline on harmonization of criteria to waive the laboratory animal batch safety test for veterinary vaccines.
+However, due to the great divergence in requirements between the regions it was concluded to adopt a phased approach.
+As a first step VICH GL 50 on the Harmonization of Criteria to Waive Target Animal Batch Safety Testing for Inactivated Vaccines for Veterinary Use was developed and finally agreed upon in 2013.
+The second step now focuses on target animal batch safety testing (TABST) for live vaccines and harmonization of criteria on waiving it in regions where it is required.
+VICH is also working on a guideline on harmonization of criteria to waive the laboratory animal batch safety test for veterinary vaccines.